 He has been an active participant in national and international artistic research for several years and his individual and socio-collaborative art research has attracted funding from the Arts & Humanities Research Council, the British Council, the Arts Council of England and the Arts Council of Wales.

-Through extending the language of painting and sculpture his works become more a means of encounter rather than an end in themselves, providing a document of art as social engagement.
-Through intertwining reality and fiction, he produces improvised sites of engagement, often unwittingly, with members of the public.
+In his artistic practice, Alec explores fragmentation, labour and dematerialisation.
+Through processes which extend and stretch the language of painting and sculpture into video, performance and installation, his works become more a means of encounter rather than an end in themselves, providing a document of art as social engagement.
+Through intertwining reality and fiction, he engages in urban pilgrimages and improvised sites of engagement, which often draw in members of the public.

 PhD Fine Art (2000) ‘Installation art practice and the fluctuating frame’ Manchester Metropolitan University

 BA (Hons) Fine Art (1983) Wolverhampton Polytechnic

 Idiosyncratic Spaces and Uncertain Practices: Drawing, Drifting and Sweeping Lines Through the Sand’ Book Chapter (7) in Journeaux, J. & Gorrill, H. 2018 Drawing Conversations: Collective and Collaborative Drawing in Contemporary Practice Cambridge Scholars Publishing 2018

 The Art School as Heterotopia and the Hidden Curriculum 12th International Conference on The Arts in Society, The American University of Paris, Paris, France 14–16 June 2017

 Disclosing ambivalence and uncertainty: contouring, drawing and the paradox of escapology Association of Art Historians, 43rd Annual Conference 6-8April 2017